 Keep in mind that using only one promotional channel will not reach all potential entrants.
 Let’s consider newsletters, for example.
 Even if you manage to have a good open rate, your newsletter will most likely only reach a fraction of your entire affiliate base.

 This is why we recommend using at least two different channels for the promotion, whether it’s social media, personalized emails, a newsletter, or automated messages, depending on your segmentation.

 Build a communication schedule

 Your contest duration will determine how frequently you need to communicate with your affiliates.
-At Supermetrics, we run a monthly affiliate contest, which means that we announce the start of a new contest and declare the winner once a month.
+We run a monthly Supermetrics affiliate contest, which means that we announce the start of a new contest and declare the winner once a month.

 But as pointed out earlier, using more than one promotional channel is preferable.
 Create an email campaign about the contest on your CDP or CRM platform.
 Or send reminders through your affiliate platform, for example closer to the end of the month, to get more entries.